We all come across the bad spectator once in a while.

 This is a question which is most commonly found being discussed in magic forums and blogs because the bad spectator is indeed a universal blight in the world of magic.

-If the amateurs feel that they are the only victims then they might as well derive satisfaction from the fact that expert magicians have been through the embarrassment as well but have managed to find their way out of the mess courtesy of some creative thinking and diplomacy.
+If the amateurs feel that they are the only victims then they can derive satisfaction from the fact that expert magicians have been through the same embarrassment but have managed to find their way out of the situation courtesy of some creative thinking and diplomacy.

 One of the most helpful tips in this regard is provided by the renowned American magician, Magic Chris, who recommends that instead of letting the heckler rattle you, deal with him calmly and reinstate him as your assistant.

-Chris is interrupted in his tricks by a kid who claims to be aware of the secret, his first reaction is that of congratulating the kid and then having a quite word with him which will make him feel good about his knowledge and silence him.
+When Magic Chris is interrupted in his tricks by a kid who claims to be aware of the secret, his first reaction is that of congratulating the kid and then having a quiet word with him which will make him feel good about his knowledge and also silence him.

-Another famous magician Rob Torres has a different way of dealing with the situation and because its hilarious nature, it could be tried by an amateur magician as well provided he is able to master it successfully.
+Another famous magician Rob Torres has a different way of dealing with the situation and because of its hilarious nature, it could also be tried by amateur magicians, provided they are able to master it successfully.

-Magic Chris also urges his fellow magicians to be cognizant of the mindset of the audience and be sensitive to the psychological aspect of the performance.
+Magic Chris also urges his fellow magicians to be aware of the mindset of the audience and be familiar with the psychological aspect of the performance.

-A magician must always be in control of the show and never relinquish it but when a doubt is presented he must never ignore the question and take it as an indication that his tricks are probably not as clear cut as they should be.
+Magicians must always be in control of the show and never relinquish that control, but when a doubt is presented they must never ignore the question and take it as an indication that their tricks are probably not as clear cut as they should be.

-Much of the experience in tackling comes from performing repeatedly and getting used to all kinds of situations and while at times laughing out loud to dissolve the tension followed by walking out seems the appropriate course of action, other situations call for other types of reactions.
+Much of the experience in tackling hecklers comes from performing repeatedly and coping with all kinds of situations, and while at times laughing out loud to dissolve the tension followed by walking out seems the appropriate course of action, other situations call for other types of reactions.

-Audience control is an essential aspect in a magician’s career if
+Audience control is an essential aspect of any magician’s career if